 • Extreme drowsiness

-The withdrawal process from Xanax after an individual engages in sustained use can be specifically dangerous.
-There is a powerful recommendation that an individual receives assistance from a professional program, such as detox at a Xanax rehab center.
+The withdrawal process from Xanax after an individual engages in sustained use can be particularly dangerous.
+It is a powerful recommendation that an individual receive assistance from a professional program, such as detox.
 Once Xanax abuse begins to progress, it can transition into what mental health professionals call an anxiolytic use disorder, or sedative-hypnotic.

 This term derives from the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), which is a reference book that is considered vital to the mental health community.
 Some of the earlier editions of the DSM-5 distinguished between physical dependence and addiction.
 However, the DSM-5 consolidated these concepts into a substance use disorder categorization.

-Detox is the process of clearing an individual’s body of drugs and alcohol that a person has consumed.
+Medically-assisted detox is the process of clearing an individual’s body of drugs and alcohol that a person has consumed.
 The main purpose of a detox is to manage withdrawal symptoms safely when they stop taking alcohol or drugs.
-Everyone will undergo a different experience with detox relating to how long the drug was used and what type of drug was used.
+Everyone will undergo a different experience with detox depending on how long the drug was used and what type of drug was used.

 • Method of abuse (smoking, injecting, swallowing, and snorting)